 Also played straight in the sequel, where Shepard's nicest female allies (Tali, Ashley, and Liara) run around in the same sensible clothes as in the first game, the more morally questionable ones (Miranda and Samara) have extremely close-fitting outfits (with Absolute Cleavage in Samara's case), and the only thing the psychotic one (Jack) wears from the waist up is tattoos and a leather strap that's only just wide enough to cover her nipples.

 Oddly enough, you get a bit of this with some of the male characters as well.
-Thane shows off a strip of bare chest (for medical reasons, apparently), and Grunt has bare arms (in both cases more skin than any non-Asari alien in the first game displays), and are also the most Renegade of your team (unless you download Zaeed, but that's another story).
+Thane shows off a strip of bare chest (for medical reasons, apparently), and Grunt has bare arms (in both cases more skin than any non-Asari alien in the first game displays) and Zaeed has one bare arm to show off his tattoos, and are also the most Renegade of your team.

 Also subverted in Dragon Age: Origins with Morrigan's...outfit as compared to the nice modest Chantry robes Leliana shows up wearing.
 While Morrigan is a bit mean and a ruthless anarchist, she is still one of the heroes.
 While one of your clues that Ser Cauthrien can be reasoned with is that she wears perfectly ordinary heavy armor, almost everybody is dressed sensibly if you ignore the pure fanservicey skintight robes that every woman not in armor wears.